neo-project/docs/en-us/node/api/getbestblockhash.md

 Response Description:

-Result: the hash of the most significant block in the main chain.
+Result: The hash of the latest block in the main chain.